 They next morning as usual I turned on the television to watch the morning news while I dressed for work.
 I can’t believe now that I wondered if there would be any news of the bombing on national television; it had dominated our local news the evening before.

-They interviewed a doctor from St Anthony Hospital, just down the street from the Murrah Building- he was one of my medical school professors, the first time someone I knew personally was on national television.
+They interviewed a doctor from St Anthony Hospital, just down the street from the Murrah Building- he was one of my medical school professors.
+I couldn’t believe someone I knew was on national television.

 In the following days, weeks and months we learned all the details about the bombing- the perpetrators, the victims, the rescuers, the survivors.